The Diary of Sisyphus: Production

 The script was written by GPT-NEO, an open-source version of GPT-3 by EleutherAI.
 The model was prompted with a synopsis, the plot lines, and desired scenes.
 The entire script, with the exception of the opening monologue, was written by GPT-NEO.

 The cast includes Niccolò Babbo, Stefano Pellizzari, Chiara Signorini Gremigni, Lorenzo Maria Angelin, Diletta Feruglio, Massimo Somaglino, Marco Risiglione, Fabiano Fantini, Paolo Mattotti, Nicole Greatti, Pietro Cursano, Mattia Giacchetto and Guglielmo Favilla.

+Release

+The film had a first private screening with critics and journalists at Sentieri Selvaggi followed by a public premiere at the Festival dello Spettatore in Arezzo on November 9, 2023 and participation at the Rome Videogame Festival 2024 with Rai Cinema and Cinecittà.
+On January 18, 2024, the film was released in selected Italian cinemas.
+Distribution is currently being handled by Italian distribution company 49°.

+Reception

+A review by Italian film critics at Sentieri Selvaggi describes the movie as "mechanical poetry" and underlines the interesting connections between the film's plot, themes from existentialism and references from works by Albert Camus, Jean-Paul Sartre and the Bible such as the name Adam, chosen by the AI for the film's protagonist.
+The film's is also critiqued for being slow and at times surreal but praised for its cinematography.